 Owners of old dogs also report that their senior now acts and plays like a puppy again.
 You may even see your dog start to engage in new behaviors like more active sniffing around the house/neighborhood or interest in things/toys that he/she was not interested in before.
 It’s amazing what happens when we start to fuel them the way that they are designed to be fueled.

-One of the biggest things that people notice about their dogs when they switch to raw is how excited they get at meal time.
+One of the biggest things that people notice about their dogs when they switch to raw is how excited they get at mealtime.
 We hear comments all the time about how people’s dogs just aren’t that food motivated.
-What proves true in almost all of this instances, is that their dogs just are excited about what they’re eating!
-You and I wouldn’t get that excited about the same bland tasting meal from a bag every day, twice a day, for the rest of our lives either!
+What proves true in almost all of these instances, is that their dogs just are excited about what they’re eating!
+You and I wouldn’t get that excited about the same bland-tasting meal from a bag every day, twice a day, for the rest of our lives either!

 There is also a high degree of mental stimulation that occurs when your dogs eat a raw diet.
 It gets them back in tune with their nature.
 It’s primal and they feel like a dog again!